Jabhts is a template system which:

 public class DesignTest1 { @EHtml void printPersonFullName() { pw.print("Elliott Smith"); } @EText String username = "es"; @AHref String linkUsername() { return "/info?user=es"; } @SValue(styles = "color") String clrBox() { return "red"; } @SValue(styles = "border") String clrBox() { return "1px solid black"; } }

 The initial version of Jabhts was created by Peter Speck as a project at Roskilde University.
-The project report is available at Roskilde University Digital Archive.
+The project report is available in 2 parts: main report and source code appendix.
 Even when considering the changes made to Jabhts since the initial version, the project report is still worth reading as it documents the design decisions behind the system.
 It too describes the high-level design of the compiler, so it is a good introduction to the internals when you want to poke in its internals.